 Introducing file system watching

-This is the first part of a series of blog posts about incremental development, the part of the software development process where the developer makes frequent small changes to the code and rebuilds them locally, typically in an IDE.
-We will be discussing upcoming features in the Gradle build tool that significantly improve performance around this use case.
+This is the first installment in a series of blog posts about incremental development–the part of the software development process where you make frequent small changes.
+We will be discussing upcoming Gradle build tool features that significantly improve feedback time around this use case.

 In Gradle 6.5, we are introducing an experimental feature called file system watching that significantly accelerates incremental builds.
 When enabled, it allows Gradle to keep what it has learned about the file system in memory between builds instead of polling the file system on each build.
 This significantly reduces the amount of disk I/O needed to determine what has changed since the previous build.

 How does it work?

 In order to determine whether Gradle needs to execute a task, it needs to check if any of its input and output files have changed since the last build.
 The daemon stores this information about the file system till the end of the current build in memory in what we call the virtual file system.

 Without file system watching, the daemon does not know what happens to the file system in-between builds, and therefore it must discard all the collected information about the file system at the end of each build.
 When file system watching is enabled, the daemon instructs the operating system to notify it about changes on disk.
 Since the daemon knows what changed since the previous build, it can re-use the information in the virtual file system for all the unchanged locations, avoiding unnecessary disk I/O.

 Gradle ships with the necessary integration for the recent versions of Linux, macOS, and Windows.
 Other operating systems are not supported.

 You can enable file system watching by passing the command line switch

 --watch-fs or setting a Gradle property.